trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/renovate/README.md

    *See the actual `default.json5` file in the `renovate_account/renovate-config` repository for the full configuration.*

 3. **meta.json5** - Example onboarding configuration:
+   - This file is intended for platform-specific configurations, overrides, or metadata relevant to the Forgejo/Gitea environment.
+Separating this keeps `default.json5` focused on general dependency rules.
+   - Key configurations include:
+     - `hostRules` to identify `code.forgejo.org` as a `gitea` type host.
+     - `packageRules` to override datasources and registry URLs for specific Forgejo actions.
+     - **Temporary workarounds** for GitHub Actions `upload-artifact` and `download-artifact` (v4+), which currently have compatibility issues with Forgejo/GHES.
+These rules attempt replacements and then disable them pending full compatibility.
    - This serves as an example of how to set up Renovate in individual repositories
    - Will be used as a template when onboarding new repositories
    - Can use JSON5 format with comments for better readability